flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 def gpu_available() -> bool:
    return torch.cuda.is_available()
 ```
-The goal here is to make a simple request of any available GPU device(s).
+The goal here is to request any available GPU device(s).

 ### How it works?